skymethod/livewire-web/content/posts/libsyn-stats-visualized.md

 Special thanks goes out to [Nathan Gathright](https://twitter.com/NathanG), who gave us the idea of relistening to all of these episodes in the first place.

 ---
+*Updated 2022-10-04, with latest median and mean data as of [Episode 228](https://thefeed.libsyn.com/228-all-the-buying-of-listeners).*

-*Updated 2022-09-20, with latest median and mean data as of [Episode 227](https://thefeed.libsyn.com/227-spanish-support-and-libsyn-connect).*
+*Updated 2022-09-20, with latest country and user agent data as of [Episode 227](https://thefeed.libsyn.com/227-spanish-support-and-libsyn-connect).*

 *Updated 2022-09-06, with latest median and mean data as of [Episode 226](https://thefeed.libsyn.com/226-libsyn-auto-ads-apple-podcasts-charts-and-youtube-podcasts).*